DEPORTATION & REMOVAL

 Cancellation of Removal for Residents

-Persons who have been permanent residents of the United States for five years who are placed in removal proceedings because of certain criminal convictions may also obtain relief from removal if they can show that they have been rehabilitated and that their removal would result in an extreme hardship to them or to a parent, spouse, or child who is a citizen or permanent resident of the United States.
+Persons who have been permanent residents of the United States for five years, and have been physically present in the United States for at least seven years, who are placed in removal proceedings because of certain criminal convictions may also obtain relief from removal if they can show that they have been rehabilitated and that their removal would result in an extreme hardship to them or to a parent, spouse, or child who is a citizen or permanent resident of the United States.